stevejarvis/stevejarvis.github.io/_posts/2025-6-10-when-readonly-isnt-immutable.md

 Or, if it is a SIEM tool, maybe it could have simply specified `/var/log` and not just `/var`.
 In this case that would have made all the difference.

-It could have also been prevented by using non-root users in the original container, since those are the permissions enforced by Linux when evaluating `connect` to the runtime socket.
-Or using user namespacing, so the UID 0 in the container wasn't allowed to actually connect to the socket owned by UID 0 on the host.
+It could have also been prevented by using non-root users in the original container, since those are the permissions enforced by Linux when evaluating `connect` to the runtime socket. _Or_ using user namespacing, so the UID 0 in the container wasn't allowed to actually connect to the socket owned by UID 0 on the host.

+Basically, as least privilege goes, even simple restrictions could have made this much harder.

 # Conclusion
-This is an educational post.
-We can work together to find better ways of accomplishing security goals.
-If a defensive measure requires permissions that could just as easily be leveraged to take over the host, we should really find a better way to achieve the goal!
+I think the point is some non-obvious things have major impacts, and this is one of them.
+Or maybe it's to be careful how much you trust 3rd parties (and AI).
+Or it's just clarifying and adding detail to an issue that I found confusingly hard to find clarity or get detail on.
+I suppose it's all the above.